 - Concrete or mortar chisel, not a wood chisel

 - Concrete bonding adhesive, like QuikRete Concrete Bonding Adhesive

-- Concrete patch compound like DAP 31084 Concrete Patch Interior and Exterior 1-Quart, an inexpensive, easily available concrete patch material - Buy Direct - DAP 31084
+- Concrete patch compound like DAP 31084 Concrete Patch Interior and Exterior 1-Quart, an inexpensive, easily available concrete patch material

 - Large sponge

 - Shop vacuum

 Begin by running your chisel through the crack to remove any obviously loose chunks of concrete.
 Pull them from the crack with your fingers, if possible, or by knocking them free with a dull screwdriver.

 Taper Down the Crack

 Use the chisel and hammer to taper down the sides of the crack.
 This may seem counter-intuitive, but you need to get rid of the unstable edges of this crack and get down to the more solid material.
 Chipping out the good concrete in these initial stages may give you some pause.
 But you'll sometimes find that this good concrete isn't so stable after all.
 Be careful of extending the taper too far, though.

 Use a wire brush and a shop vacuum to clean out all the debris from the crack.
 The crack needs to be completely clean and free of chunks, pebbles, dirt, dust, weeds, and anything that might hinder the adhesion of your patching material.